What is telemetry: Understanding data collection for system optimization

 How telemetry data works

-Telemetry operates through a straightforward yet powerful process that can be broken down into three main components:
+Telemetry operates through a structured and systematic telemetry process that can be broken down into three main components:

 1. Collection